top of page

 The avionics boxes have been tacked in place with double sided tape to check fit.
 They will be removed and painted and installed with all the "wires" once the inside of the fuselage has been painted as well.

-The firewall is now complete with the exception of the chains.
+The bulkhead is now complete with the exception of the chains.
 The difference is marked.
 I am still deciding how I am going to duplicate them

-This brings us to the biggest problem with the firewall by far.
-The kit has the firewall slanted at about 3.5º.
+This brings us to the biggest problem with the bulkhead by far.
+The kit has the bulkhead slanted at about 3.5º.
 It should be vertical and not slanted.
 This is easily seen in the engineering drawings.

 I ground away the plastic in the rear so it lined up with the indent and replaced it in the front with 0.040" styrene sheet to keep the cut-out round.
 The cut-out in the fuselage is exactly 0.75" in diameter.
 I used a drafting template to get ensure the wheel cut-out remained perfectly round.